Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 The word Gobi means “desert” in Mongolian.
 The Gobi is made up of several distinct ecological and geographic regions, based on variations in climate and topography.
 The Gobi is most notable in paleontology and history as part of the great Mongol Empire, and as the location of several important cities along the Silk Road.

-As a Mongolian company we prefer to support Nomadic families financially, and help support their livelihoods.
-We are sure this resonates with our travellers who enjoy engaging with their culture on The Steppe.
-It is therefore our preference to stay with these families if they have an extra Ger.
+Once you are in the countryside exploring Mongolia it is our preference to stay with local nomadic family Ger camps.
+Gers will be shared by 4-5 people (only your group) when we stay with a local family ger camps.
+As a Mongolian company we prefer to support these families financially, and help support their livelihood.
+We are sure this resonates with our travelers who enjoy engaging with their culture and way of life on the steppe.
 As well as directly supporting local herders, you can experience this rich traditional way of life first hand.
+Some families expanded their ger camp and built Western style amenities.
+On this tour you will have some nights of shower.

 Your destination on this day will be the aptly named “Flaming Cliffs”.
 The adventure across the vast desert landscape will continue, this time across what was a prehistoric sea bed.
 The flaming cliffs are a dream for fossil hunters.
 They were named by American adventurer Roy Chapman Andrews who found the first fossils here in 1920.
 The Bayanzag area is great for hiking and hunting for fossils.
 Stay in a family ger camp.

-Return to Ulaanbaatar with nothing but fond memories and the Gobi sand in your wake you will return to UB, aiming to be back in town by 6pm, enjoying a last picnic lunch in the wild at Zorgol Khairkhan Mountain.
-The mountain is venerated and revered by the locals, who believe it is the home of a great benevolent spirit.
+Return to Ulaanbaatar with nothing but fond memories and the Gobi sand in your wake you will return to UB, aiming to be back in town by 5pm, enjoying a last lunch in the local restaurant.

 My family and I spent a week travelling with Meg through the Gobi desert – we bumped in our little van across the vast terrain between the Gers where we stopped to stay the night and experience our nomadic hosts’ great hospitality.
 We saw the Red Cliffs, the Singing Sand Dunes, the Vultures Canyon, and much more.
 We were fed well and catered for in every way.
 Beyond all that, however, we also made great friends with Meg and with our driver, so that we left the trip with more than just memories.
 A great experience.